ldilan6/PenaltyKick/README.md

 Next step is to download the latest version of Xcode. https://apps.apple.com/us/app/xcode/id497799835?mt=12

 Once those two software packages are downloaded, you will then download this project ZIP to your computer and save it to whatever folder you wish.
-If the joystick happens to be out of position for you, please download this folder from my google drive.
-Use this folder instead of downloading the zip from Github.
-Continue the instructions using this folder as the "zip" folder. https://drive.google.com/open?id=16EE-lxneuvQCp31XESdu7gKSQK1P4oIX
+If the joystick happens to be out of position for you, please download this zip from my google drive.
+Use this zip instead of downloading the zip from Github.
+Continue the instructions using this folder as the "zip" folder. https://drive.google.com/open?id=1cboj_cZJv5__F6zPL4u-rOCIsvWtsVMr

 Now to add an Apple ID to Xcode.
 Open Xcode, from the menu bar at the top of the screen choose Xcode>Preferences.
 From the preferences window.